chanjure/phase_ml/README.md

 The plots in the article can be reproduced by the jupyter notebook in ```src/notebooks```.

+The dataset should be downloaded and placed in the ```data/``` directory as described in the Reproducibility section below.

 ### Regenerating the trained models

 The models saved in ```data/fixed_eps_Ttf``` are generated from the training script in ```src/scripts/submit_train.sh```.